wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 **M:**&ensp;That is what you say.
 To me it may be the other way — the whole is real, but the part comes and goes.
 The particular is born and reborn, changing name and shape; the *jnani* is the Changeless Reality which makes the changeful possible.
 But he cannot give you the conviction.
-It must come with your own experience.
+It must come with your own experiënce.
 With me all is one, all is equal.

 **Q:**&ensp;Are sin and virtue one and the same?